shridhar7393/Makkajai-Dev-Challenge-Task-Shridhar/README.md

 # Makkajai-Dev-Challenge-Task-Shridhar

+Open terminal at "executables" folder.
+Run the following command "java -cp Makkajai-salestax-java-jar.jar Main 'test1.txt'".
+or Run the project in your IDE with file name as argument.

 ##### Assumptions:
 1. quantity and price: In input, price is assumed as price for one item.
 In code, price is calculated by multiplying it with its quantity.